Take Care of Your Teeth

 - On the outer and inner surfaces, brush your teeth at a 45-degree angle in short half-tooth-wide strokes against the gumline

-- On inside surfaces of front teeth, tilt brush vertically and use gentle up and down strokes with toe of brush
+- On inside surfaces of front teeth, tilt brush vertically and use gentle up and down strokes with the toe of brush

 - On chewing surfaces, hold the brush flat and brush back and forth